Gauraden/regiboard/readme_en.txt

 	* rb_toolchain.sh............: Functions for building toolchain
 	* rb_uboot.sh................: Functions for building bootloader 'U-Boot'

-How to use:
+=How to use=:
 	Format....: ./rb_build <unit> <args>
 		<unit>..: name of executable unit
 		  * help.....: for printing this help
 		  * board....: for selecting target board
 		  * toolchain:
-			* uboot....:
+		  * uboot....: for building uboot
 		  * kernel...:
 		  * rootfs...:
 		  * initramfs:
 		  * packets..:
 		  * image....: [NOT READY]
 		  * mmc......: for writing all binaries and images to MMC
+		  * usb-boot.: for booting board over USB cable
 		<args>..: arguments for executable unit, if it is empty then default build
 		          programm will be executed.
 		  * config...: for configurating of unit
 		  * mkpatch..: for generating of patch file, it will check only *.orig files.
 		               This patch will be automaticaly applyed in future builds!
 		  * clean....: for cleaning of build files.
 		               After cleaning building of programm will be executed.